tea-win/tradeSmart/README.md

 Learning a new concept of trading through Medium or YouTube videos is hard so we made it more simpler for users to experience the whole learning-process through real-time data while losing no money!

 # What it does
-Our webapp allows beginners to pithe data through our tables/charts.
+Our webapp allows beginners to pick up the data through our tables/charts.
 Furthermore, we also predicted the Open Price through our dataset taken from Binance API using LSTM Neural Network and visualized the results.
 ![Prediction](https://github.com/tea-win/tradeSmart/blob/master/image.png)